- Adoptive Parent Education , Adoptive Parent Recruitment , Foster Parent Recruitment

 Approximately 20,000 children in the United States age out of foster care every year.

-Thousands of teenagers today are waiting to find their forever homes; sadly, many of these teenagers will age out of foster care without being adopted.
+Thousands of teenagers today are waiting and; sadly, many of these teenagers will age out of foster care without ever finding permanency through guardianship or adoption.
 Most families who are interested in adopting don’t think about adopting a teen.
 While teens are not little kids, they still need families and they still have a lot of firsts in front of them – first vacation, first plane ride, first bike, first halloween pumpkin carving!
 Although adopting a teen may not be something that you’ve considered, it might be worth exploring.

 Parents choose to adopt teenagers for a variety of different reasons.
 Teenagers have the capacity to understand the circumstances of their situation and know what it means to be adopted.
 Additionally, they can understand more complex emotions and will hopefully be more inclined to communicate what they need and how they are feeling so that both the parent and child can have a successful, loving relationship.
 Many of these teenagers have never taken driving lessons, been given a birthday gift, or been shown unconditional love.
 They truly understand what it means to appreciate these privileges that are often taken for granted.